connorjohnson6/Capping_Ver.1/README.md

         * Run npm start to start the MongoDB API.
 2. **Start the React App**
         * Open another terminal in your IDE.
-        * Navigate to the views folder.
+        * Then, change directory to views using cd views.
         * Run npm start to start the React application.

 **Important Notes**